sukcinitas/dc-shopping-list-api/README.md

 # DC Shopping List Api

 Complementary API to [dc-shopping-list](https://github.com/sukcinitas/dc-shopping-list) app which you can try out [here](https://list-it-off.netlify.app/).

-Note: It may take some time for the sleeping app to wake up.
+Note: It may take some time for the sleeping app to wake up and you might need to enable third party cookies for you to explore its full features.
+Currently it is hosted across two different domains and session cookie is cross-site, which is not ideal.
+Note (to myself): host differenly before 2025 when Google will remove support for third-party cookies or I'm toast.

 ---